Easiest States To Move From To Hawaii

 Moving to Hawaii from New York is a big change.
 It’s almost like going international, but the distance doesn’t necessarily mean anything.
 It’s important to understand all of the nuances of moving to Hawaii from New York, both the pros and cons and anything you should be concerned about.
 As with any move, doing your research ahead of time is definitely the key to getting the best plan for your relocation.

-Moving from New York will feel like you’re moving to a completely different planet.
+Moving from New York can feel like moving to a completely different planet.
 Hawaii is just totally different from New York, even in major metropolitan cities like Honolulu.
 This unique experience where you don’t have to worry about freezing winters can open up an entirely new world for you.

 One thing that is probably not too shocking is the cost of living.
-However, the earning potential is low as most jobs are part-time and not very well-paid so it’s important to have a job set up unless you are retired before moving.
+The earning potential can be low - most jobs are part-time and not very well-paid, so it’s important to have a job set up unless you are retiring in Hawaii.

 Moving to Hawaii from California